|

 Sites are 5 to 30 minutes away from the harbor.
 Typical reefs are expanses of

 rugged limestone with numerous ledges, tunnels, and canyons.
-Most sites have
+Most sites had

-not regularly conducted since Midway lacks well-defined walls or drop-offs of
+were discouraged since Midway lacks well-defined walls or drop-offs.
+Night diving

-big, rare, and endemic species in abundance, all friendly with divers.
+big, rare, and endemic species in abundance, fearless with divers.
 Since

-Midway is the only Northwestern Hawaiian Island open for sport diving, new
+Midway is the only Northwestern Hawaiian Island approved for recreational diving, new

-species records or range extensions are still be made by our divemasters.
+species records or range extensions were made by our dive guides.
 Daily

-sites are selected according to water conditions, experience level, and specific
+sites were selected according to water conditions, experience level, and specific

 interests.
 Many popular sites are